ipfs/community/contributing.md

 ### Community Improvement

 The IPFS community requires maintenance of various "public infrastructure" resources.
 These include documentation, github repositories, CI build bots, and more.
 There is also helping new users with questions, spreading theword about IPFS, and so on.
 Soon, we will be planning and running conferences.
 Please get in touch if you would like to help out.

+### Helping in other ways

+Protocol Labs occasionally is able to hire developers for part time or full time positions, to work on IPFS.
+If you are interested, check out [the job listings](http://ipn.io/join/#pm).
+If you'd like to help in other ways, [email @jbenet directly](mailto:juan@ipfs.io?subject=Contributing to IPFS).